Samworth27/T1A1/README.md

 >
 >  **EXPLAIN** how each technology has contributed to the development of the internet
 >
 The first early networks relied on physical circuitry changing to provide a dedicated line for the transmission of information, these are called "Circuit Switching Networks".
 A good example of this is early phone networks that relied on an operator to connect lines to allow users to communicate.
-This type of network however is inefficient as a connection is required to be maintained regardless of whether data is being transfered and limits the amount of simultaneous users.
-A number of inovations over the years allowed simple networks like this to evolve into the Internet as we know it.
+This type of network however is inefficient as a connection is required to be maintained regardless of whether data is being transferred and limits the amount of simultaneous users.
+A number of innovations over the years allowed simple networks like this to evolve into the Internet as we know it.

 ### Packets:

-An improvemnt over Cicruit Switching Networks was the creation of "Packet Switching Networks", where data is split up into smaller pieces called "Packets" before being trasmitted.
+An improvement over Circuit Switching Networks was the creation of "Packet Switching Networks", where data is split up into smaller pieces called "Packets" before being transmitted.
 When a node in the network receives a packet it will add it to a queue to be forwarded on to another node.
 This process is repeated until the packet reaches its destination.
 This allows many users to share one connection between two nodes, and by having packets take different paths between source and destination this spreads out the bandwidth requirements of a single user between many nodes.
 The combination of sharing connections and distributing the network load was the keystone of the creation of the first Wide Area Packet Switching Network - "ARPANET"

 A packet can be thought of as an envelope containing a message with the information required to send the message on the outside of the envelope.

-A packet is comprised of two seperate parts:
+A packet is comprised of two separate parts:
 - The control information
   - located in headers and/or footers
   - readable by any node on the network
   - may contain:
     - Source and destination addresses used by nodes on the network to route the packet to its destination
     - Packet order information
-    - Error detection codes for the reciever to verify the payload
+    - Error detection codes for the receiver to verify the payload
 - The Payload
   - This is the actual data that is being sent from one user on the network to another
   - Only readable by the destination user